jsDrome/jsdrome.com/posts/home/home/home.md

 - LogRocket
 - Airbrake
 - SEO
-- Programming in JavaScript
+- Programming concepts
     - DataStructures
     - Algorithms
-    - Javascript concepts
+    - Javascript in depth

+## How do you register?

+Drop a mail to hi@jsdrome.com with subject as:  **"Registration"**